Illu/react-native-volume-indicator/README.md

 ### listenToVolumeChange(callback) / stopListeningToVolumeChange()

 Use `listenToVolumeChange` when you want to start listening to volume change.
-Don't forget to remove the listener by calling `stopListeningToVolumeChange()`
+Don't forget to remove the listener by calling `stopListeningToVolumeChange()`.

 ##### Exemple
 ```javascript